prymitive/karma/README.md

     make

-Note that building locally from sources requires Go, nodejs and npm.
+Note that building locally from sources requires Go, nodejs and yarn.
 See Docker build options below for instructions on building from withing docker container.